 A car crash is a sudden, traumatic experience, and unfortunately, odds are that every driver will encounter a serious accident at least once.
 While these steps to take after a car accident may help guide you post-crash, a lawyer can explain what to do next if you plan to pursue compensation.
 If you or a loved one was involved in a wreck that was caused by another motorists negligence, the lawyers at Greg Monforton and Partners are here to help.

 We defend the rights of drivers like you who have fallen victim to the dangerous driving or mechanical failures that another motorist was responsible for.
-Our team has obtained over $150 MILLION in successful verdicts and settlements for our clients, and we are confident and proud in our ability to represent you.
+Our team has obtained $300 MILLION in successful verdicts and settlements for our clients, and we are confident and proud in our ability to represent you.

 Through our office in Windsor and partnerships with other firms in Ontario and the U.S., we proudly serve clients throughout the province, including the following areas: